Busseun/LITA-Class-project-/README.md

 The primary source of data used is csv, Microsoft Excel, SQL, PowerBI,this is an open source of data and it can be freely downloaded from an open source online.
 Data analysis involves inspecting a data cleansing transforming and modeling data to discover useful information draw conclusion and support decisions.
 Data must be accurate so as to draw conclusion from it.
 ### Microsoft Excel
+Microsoft Excel [downloaded here][https://www.microsoft.com]

 This is done in a tableau format (table) which contains rows and columns.
+Microsoft Excel is used for data cleaning,  data analyzing and data visualization.
 There are different terms used in Excel:
 Ribbon interface, Home tabs, commmand up and down bar, quick access tool bar, cell flat file etc Data entry is what someone has done and you want to enter it.